CartoDB/carto-vl-training/training-v2/08-animation.md

 });
 ```

-Paste this code underneath what you added in Step 7.
+Paste this code underneath what you added in the last step.
 The `updateProgress` function detects how far the animation has progressed with the `getProgressPct` function, then uses that to update the slider.

-This progress check happens every 100 milliseconds, because that's how often we are running the updateProgress function according to the `setInterval` function beneath it.
+This progress check happens every 100 milliseconds, because that's how often we are running the `updateProgress` function according to the `setInterval` function beneath it.

 ```javascript
 function updateProgress() {